Nativo acquires content analytics company SimpleReach

 The companies aren’t disclosing the financial terms of the acquisition.
 SimpleReach has raised a total of $24 million from investors including MK Capital, Atlas Ventures, Village Ventures, High Peak Venture Partners and Spring Mountain Capital.

 Choi said the company will continue to support SimpleReach as a separate product while also working to integrate its data into Nativo.
-Apparently “all the core team members” (less than 10 people) are joining Nativo, as are an off-site engineering team.
+Apparently “all the core team members” are joining Nativo, as is an off-site engineering team.

 He added that the remaining team members have already been hired elsewhere, so “everyone that wanted a home ended up with a home.”